Behind every great brand is a great story, we are no exception…

 A small but perfectly formed team help build and execute the perfect Bolivian adventure trips, bespoke to your wishes.

 Dave was born in Bolivia and spent 14 years growing up here.
-Having lived in Tarija, Potosi, Capinota and Cochabamba as well as working for the last 8 years in the Bolivian Amazon with the Andean Medical Mission charity (which Dave founded) he has a broad knowledge of this amazing country.
+Having lived in Tarija, Potosi, Capinota and Cochabamba as well as working for over a decade in the Bolivian Amazon with the Andean Medical Mission charity (which Dave founded) he has a broad knowledge of this amazing country.
 Dave has a passion for the outdoors and loves photography and wildlife.
 A keen sailor Dave has crossed the Atlantic and has spent many years on the south coast of England pottering about in boats before returning to Bolivia full time in 2017.

 Hasneyth grew up in Santa Cruz Bolivia before moving to England.
 Hasneyth has great experience of living and travelling in the Santa Cruz district.